-The Solid Waste Association of North America (SWANA) is an organization of more than 9,500 public and private sector professionals committed to advancing from solid waste management to resource management through their shared emphasis on education, advocacy and research.
+The Solid Waste Association of North America (SWANA) is a 501c(3) organization of more than 10,000 public and private sector professionals committed to advancing from solid waste management to resource management through their shared emphasis on education, advocacy and research.
 For more than 50 years, SWANA has been the leading association in the solid waste management field.
 SWANA serves industry professionals through technical conferences, certifications, publications and a large offering of technical training courses.
 For more information, visit SWANA.org.

 SWANA is an organization of professionals committed to advancing from solid waste management to resource management through their shared emphasis on education, advocacy and research.

 To advance the responsible management of solid waste as a resource.

 SWANA is committed to: